 Definition of Terms

-Before we know the updates, it is best for us to know what withholding tax means.
-The amount of tax withheld is on the income of the recipient not covered by the income tax rate.
+Before we know the updates, we should know what withholding tax means.
+The amount of tax withheld is on the recipient’s income not covered by the income tax rate.
 The fee is withheld or deducted from the amount received by the recipient.

 Subject to Withholding Tax Train Law